 Serbia, Germany and Austria.
-Or, alternatively, a chance to see Novak Djokovic, Alexander Zverev and Dominic Thiem fight it out for a place in the quarter-finals.
-It’ll be a spectacular showdown worthy of any Grand Slam final.
+Or, alternatively, a chance to see Novak Djokovic and three great tennis nations fighting it out for a place in the quarter-finals.
+It’ll be a spectacular showdown.

-The new format of the Finals is electrifying and intense, and the emotion and rivalry is something that the teams were able to experience in Madrid in 2019 from day one.
+The new format of the Finals is electrifying and intense, and the emotion and rivalry are something that the teams were able to experience in Madrid in 2019 from day one.
 The slightest margin can decide a nation's fate, and the stakes are high.
-Once the Qualifiers for this year's edition had been decided, the draw for the group phase created excitement and expectation.
-All the groups have their attractions for tennis lovers, but Luck had something extra in store for Group F. Top seed of the group Serbia, saw Zverez, Jan-Lennard Struff and Philipp Kohlschreiber's Germany drawn against them.
-But there was more.
-Of the six nations that could have filled the third slot, it was none other than Austria, with Dominic Thiem, that was called upon to complete a Group F where any match is a real final.
+Once the Qualifiers for this year's edition had been decided, the draw for the group phase brought excitement and anticipation.

 Don't miss in Group F: